vivaria/edisonrul.ing/docs/source/cards/m/mecha-bunny.md

 ### Card Rulings

-●Mecha Bunny's effect targets 1 card on the field.
+*   Mecha Bunny's effect targets 1 card on the field.
 If an effect is chained that removes the selected card from the field, Mecha Bunny's effect disappears.